 Shortly after I created a LinkedIn profile, recognizing the power in numbers and the strength that can come from growing a strong network of people, organizations, and companies around me.
-Not surprisingly, it was through LinkedIn that I was first introduced to and familiarized with Worthy, an innovative diamond seller providing women with the ability to sell their diamond jewelry in a safe, transparent, value-adding way while allowing for more possibilities and greater control in the process.
+Not surprisingly, it was through LinkedIn that I was first introduced to and familiarized with Worthy, an innovative platform providing women with the ability to sell their diamond jewelry in a safe, transparent, value-adding way while allowing for more possibilities and greater control in the process.

 A company that recognizes the importance of new beginnings and building a solid foundation, Worthy’s programs and scholarship opportunities are designed to educate and empower deserving women looking to make a fresh start.
 Not so long ago, that woman was me.